 Minimally Invasive Brain Aneurysm Treatment

-Modern technology makes it possible to treat brain aneurysms less invasively.
-In some cases, instead of opening your skull we can guide hollow, flexible tubes (catheters) through your blood vessels and into your brain.
+In these cases, instead of opening your skull we can guide hollow, flexible tubes (catheters) through your blood vessels and into your brain.
 Once we reach the aneurysm, we can pass tiny tools or devices through the catheter.

 These minimally invasive techniques are sometimes referred to as “endovascular” procedures.
-They’re performed by specially trained providers called endovascular neurosurgeons.
+Valley’s endovascular neurosurgeons are highly experienced in these procedures.

-Valley offers all of the latest endovascular treatments for brain aneurysms, including:
+Valley offers all of the latest minimally invasive procedures for brain aneurysms, including:

 - Aneurysm coiling: During this procedure — also known as coil embolization or endovascular coiling — your surgeon places a tiny platinum coil inside the bulging portion of the blood vessel.
 This prevents any more blood from entering the aneurysm, which keeps it from rupturing.